WillAbides/release-train/README.md

 8. **Emit output** including release version, tag, change level, etc that you use in notifications or other actions.

-## Pre-release hook
+## Pre-tag hook

-**Pre-release hook isn't related to prereleases.
-It is a hook that runs before a release is created**.
-It will probably be renamed in the near future to avoid confusion.
-The name isn't even completely accurate anymore because it runs before creating the release tag.

-The pre-release hook is a shell script that runs before the new release is tagged.
+The pre-tag hook is a shell script that runs before the new release is tagged.
 It lets you do some customizations like creating release notes, building release artifacts, or validating the release.

+See [the action doc](./doc/action.md#pre-tag-hook) for more details.

 ## GitHub Action Configuration